T of C

 High Mountains, Flowing Streams 1 | 高山流水 |

-Qin settings for the ci pattern of this name
+Not instrumental:2 qin settings for the ci pattern of this name3

 Gao Shan Liu Shui

-For most guqin players the titles "Gao Shan" and "Liu Shui" refer to specific qin melodies that survive from antiquity (earliest tablature is from the 1425 Gao Shan and Liu Shui).
+First, though, for most guqin players the titles "Gao Shan" and "Liu Shui" refer to two specific qin melodies, instrumental melodies that survive from antiquity (earliest surviving tablature is from the 1425 Gao Shan and Liu Shui).
 They may have evolved over the years, and there is sometimes the belief that there was originally one melody called Gao Shan Liu Shui, or Gaoshan Liushui, but in general little thought seems to go beyond these assumptions.

 In fact, within the oral tradition there have been many melodies with these titles over the years, whether separately or together.
 And as this dictionary reference suggests, "Gao Shan Liu Shui" can simply refer to the concept of a beautiful melody.

-In addition, as the same reference outlines, "Gao Shan Liu Shui" is also the name of an old poetic rhythm (cipai).
-In fact, most of the songs in the present handbook, Shuhuai Cao (1682), follow and are named after cipai (other examples).5
+In addition, as the same reference outlines and as was stated above, "Gao Shan Liu Shui" is also the name of an old poetic rhythm (cipai).
+The earliest known setting of this cipai is from the present handbook, Shuhuai Cao (1682).
+And most of the melodies in that handbook follow and are named after cipai (other examples).7

-The image at right shows the way the handbook generally lays out these songs: rather than directly showing the pairing of lyrics and music, the lyrics are given first, then the tablature for the musical setting is written out.
+The image at right shows the way the handbook generally lays out these songs: rather than following the common practice of directly showing the pairing of lyrics and music (earliest known example), the lyrics are given first, then the tablature for the musical setting is written out.
 Regarding the actual title, sometimes, as here, this is simply the name of the ci pattern; in other cases there is a new title that is more directly related to actual lyrics of this rendition in that pattern.
 The actual arrangement of the lyrics and melody is discussed further below.

-As for surviving melodic settings in this form, according to the Zha Guide qin music with the title Gaoshan Liushui survives only in the two song collections.
-They are nearly identical to each other and both are part of Songfengge Qinpu.6 The one shown at top is from Shu Huai Cao (1682); the one shown below is from Song Sheng Cao (1687).
-The lyrics of both, the same, are attributed to Zhou Zaidu (Yanke) of Daliang.7
+As for surviving melodic settings in this form, according to the Zha Guide qin music with the title Gaoshan Liushui survives only in the two above-mentioned song collections.
+They are nearly identical to each other and both are part of Songfengge Qinpu.9 The one shown at top is from Shu Huai Cao (1682); the one shown below is from Song Sheng Cao (1687).
+The lyrics are attributed to Zhou Zaidu (Yanke) of Daliang.10

 As for the tuning/mode, although the 1682 version calls it 清角 qingjue (or qingjiao) while 1687 calls it simply 角 jue mode, their tuning is in fact both the same.
 In both cases it is clear that the tuning requires lowering the first, third and sixth strings (as with the Shen Qi Mi Pu Mangong mode).
 What is not clear is whether the few differences in fingering resulted from attempts by the latter to "correct" the former (it seems to have as many errors), or whether these are simply two differing interpretations of the same melody.